ucdavis-sta141c-2021-winter/sta141c-lectures/project/README.md

 1. You should also write a few pages Rmarkdown documentation to explain your work.
 One recommendation way is to put the documentation as a [vignette](https://r-pkgs.org/vignettes.html).
 (If you want to use `tidyverse` in the the vignettes, run `usethis::use_package("tidyverse", type = "suggest")` to add `tidyverse` in the suggest field of DESCRIPTION.)

-1. To get higher grades, you will need to implement bang of little bootstraps to other models such as random forest (e.g. `blbrf`) or logistic regression (e.g. `blblogreg`).
+1. To get higher grades, you will need to implement bag of little bootstraps to other models such as random forest (e.g. `blbrf`) or logistic regression (e.g. `blblogreg`).